The Chancellor & Pro-Chancellors

 The Chancellor is an ambassador for the university.
 She presides over major university events like our Degree Ceremonies, and visits us regularly to provide encouragement and support to staff and students.

 Read more about Margaret Casely-Hayford.
-She was appointed on 1 June 2017 for five years.
+She was appointed on 1 June 2017 for three years.

 The office of Chancellor of the University was created by the Board of Governors in 1994.
 The Chancellor is appointed by the Board of Governors for a period of five years, and this appointment may be renewed by the Board of Governors.
 There is no maximum period of office.